MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMStatusSummarizer.md

 ## DESCRIPTION
 The **Get-CMStatusSummarizer** cmdlet gets a status summarizer object.
-The Microsoft System Center Configuration Manager status summarizers apply to the areas of application deployment, application statistics, component status, and site system status.
+The Configuration Manager status summarizers apply to the areas of application deployment, application statistics, component status, and site system status.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.